pallets/flask/esof/docs/assignment2.md

 * **Post-conditions**:

-1. Aplication is able to comunicate with server
+1. Client  and server are now able to comunicate.

 ________________________________________________________________________________________________________________________________________